PawanRamaMali/Parking-Lot-Demo/README.md

 # Parking-Lot-Demo

-Design a parking lot that can hold up to `n` cars at any given point in time.
+Design a parking lot that can hold up to `N` cars at any given point in time.

 ## Problem Description